qcif/rdsi-arms/test/arms-test-plan.md

 ### Prerequesites

-A request in the review state.
+- Request in the review state.
+- User not logged in.

 ### Process